-This Proposed Negative Declaration is included to notify the public and reviewing agencies that Caltrans intends to adopt an ND for this Project.
+This Negative Declaration is included to notify the public and reviewing agencies that Caltrans intends to adopt an ND for this Project.
 This ND is subject to change based on comments received by the public and reviewing agencies.

-Caltrans has prepared an IS for this Project and, pending public review, expects to determine from this study that the proposed Project would not have a significant effect on the environment for the reasons described in the following paragraphs.
+Caltrans has prepared an IS for this Project and, following public review, has determined from this study that the proposed Project would not have a significant effect on the environment for the reasons described in the following paragraphs.